 When you design a business service in Java, make sure that you set the value of JMS Correlation ID on the response to the value of JMS Correlation ID on the request before sending the JMS response to a queue.
-For more information on configuring business and proxy services, see Business Services and Proxy Services in Using the AquaLogic Service Bus Console.
+For information about creating JMS proxy and business services, see proxy Services: Creating and Managing and Business Services: Creating and Managing in Using the AquaLogic Service Bus Console.